jelmerk/hnswlib/README.md

 The index is thread safe, serializable, supports adding items to the index incrementally and has experimental support for deletes.

-It's flexible interface makes it easy to apply it to use it with any type of data and distance metric
+It's flexible interface makes it easy to apply it to use it with any type of data and distance metric.

+The following distance metrics are currently pre-packaged :

+- bray curtis distance
+- canberra distance
+- correlation distance
+- cosine distance
+- euclidean distance
+- inner-product distance
+- manhattan distance

 It comes with a scala wrapper that should feel native to scala developers